brianleroux/Cordova/generate-template/doc/index.md

 Cordova Automation Scripts
 ===

 A toolchain is a set of automations for common, tedious and likely error prone tasks for software development.
-In particular, Mobile software dev is rather hostile environment for developers with a distinct lack of open tools.
 The PhoneGap project has helped ease the pain of building apps but building with PhoneGap itself can be tedious.
 Despite providing a common abstraction the PhoneGap source itself is exacerbated by a proliferation of proprietary mobile operating systems and sdks.

+__Cordova is a PhoneGap toolchain for OS X.__

+- unified nomenclature for common tasks
+- removes tooling ambiguity
-Cordova removes tooling ambiguity, unifies the nomenclature by providing everything necessary to iteratively dev installable web apps.
+- everything you need to iteratively develop installable web apps

+Scripts are presented in consistent, readable and easily communicable style with everything provided by Cordova in the `./bin` directory.
+Have a browse around in there to get a sense of what you can do.

-You will notice a consistent, readable and easily communicable style in the script naming/pathing.
-These conventions make it trivially easy for new developers to work with a Cordova based project and, more importantly, extend one.
-Cordova scripts live in the root of your project under a folder named `./bin`.
-Have a look around in that folder to get an idea of the tools available to you.
-A `Makefile` gets generated to further simplify common tasks.
+These conventions make it trivially easy for new developers to work with a Cordova based project and, more importantly, to _extend with your own automations_.
+A `Makefile` also gets generated to further simplify common tasks.

 Launch Emulators
 ---